aesthete797/simple-pricing-page/README.md

 # simple-pricing-page
-A simple pricing page, made with HTML/CSS
+A simple pricing page, made with HTML/CSS (web developer mentor)

 In this challenge, i created a pricing table.
 It contains three plans with different styles and hover effects.